CONTENT:

 Which is the correct ICC profile?

 Install the ICC Profile (ISO Coated v2 300%).
-This ensures that your color management is consistent and that your printing materials are displayed correctly on different machines.
+This ensures that your colour management is consistent and that your printing materials are displayed correctly on different machines.

 You can install the correct ICC profile here

-The color profile has to be CMYK (Cyan, Magenta, Yellow, Key, which stands for black) because all RGB (Red, Green, Blue) elements are converted to CMYK and may change in the process.
-Under "Edit --> color settings", choose the relevant CMYK color mode to work with the correct color profile in InDesign.
+The colour profile has to be CMYK (Cyan, Magenta, Yellow, Key, which stands for black) because all RGB (Red, Green, Blue) elements are converted to CMYK and may change in the process.
+Under “Edit --> colour settings”, choose the relevant CMYK colour mode to work with the correct colour profile in InDesign.

 Important: The CMYK profile is required for printing.
-Using the RGB profile may cause color distortion and affect print quality.
+Using the RGB profile may cause colour distortion and affect print quality.

 CMYK

-Files in RGB color mode will be converted to CMYK.
-During this step, some color aspects may change, which is why your document needs to be in CMYK.
+Files in RGB colour mode will be converted to CMYK.
+During this step, some colour aspects may change, which is why your document needs to be in CMYK.

-1. How do I check if my PDF is in CMYK color mode?
+1. How do I check if my PDF is in CMYK colour mode?

 Tool: Adobe Acrobat Reader